 Environment Service

-The Environment service enables you to manage environments, including defining and selecting the Control-M environment to use.
-An environment is a combination of an endpoint and API token
+The Environment service enables you to define, select and manage a Control-M environment.
+An environment is a combination of a REST API endpoint and API token, or a REST API endpoint, username, and password.

 https://<controlmEndPointHost>:8443/automation-api

-Environments are saved in the env.json file, which is located under the .ctm folder, on the home user that has read/write permissions only for the logged in user.
-Sensitive information, such as passwords and tokens, is encrypted in the env.json file.
+Environments are saved in the env.json file, located in the .ctm folder in the home user directory for the logged in user.
+This user must have read/write permissions.
+Sensitive information is automatically encrypted in the env.json file.

 > ctm environment add devEnvironment "https://<controlmEndPointHost>:8443/automation-api" "<ControlmUser>" "<ControlmPassword>"